Purple silicone brake fluid. The color warns and reminds the user: do not put regular glycol fluid in here! It's also kind of pretty. ☺

 DoT 3 versus DoT 4, versus DoT 5.
 Glycol versus silicone.
 Change intervals, bleeding, certain brake fluids to avoid, politics, potholes, rhetoric, opinion, bumps in the night and and sun spots.
 Whew!
 Can all this be simplified?

 Air?
 From Where?

 Let's begin at the beginning.
-A brake system is not a sealed system.
+A brake circuit is not a sealed system.
 A physics principle known as Boyle's Law in a round-about way establishes that a fluid cannot leave a container unless air can follow it.
 If the vent in your gas tank plugs up, for example, fuel will eventually stop flowing.
 Similarly, a brake system is, like a fuel tank, vented to atmosphere, usually at its highest point, the reservoir.
 (Ever notice that little notch?)
 In addition, most brake hoses are rubber, which breathes, so again air can enter.
-One way or another, a brake system has continuous access to air.
+Your brake system has continuous access to air.

 The Problem with Moisture

 But that means it also has continuous access to moisture, for air naturally has moisture in it, to varying degrees.
 Therefore, all brake systems have moisture in them.
 All of them.
 All the time.
 And this is unavoidable.
 There is an inherent difficulty with moisture inclusion that brake system designers must overcome.
 As moisture increases in the brake fluid, it collects around the parts of the brake system that are susceptible to corrosion, and these parts begin to be at risk.1 Corrosion can be a big deal in brake systems, as anyone who has restored a vintage vehicle will attest.
 Nasty.

 Glycol: Idiot-Proof Brake Fluid